certtools/intelmq/docs/UserGuide.md

 * The 'bot id' is used to reference in 'pipeline.conf' and 'bots.conf' the specific configurations for each bot instance.

+### System Configuration

+* Global configuration for intelmq is at file 'system.conf'.
+Please note that logger in DEBUG will write in logs the bots password when its provided by parameters in 'bots.conf' file.

 ### Pipeline Configuration

 **Syntax:**